SANELulu/Movie_Profile_App/README.md

 ## Name:Fidel Bello, Lucas Diaz, Robert Vanscoy, Fransisco Ortega, Mike Gordillo
 ## GitHub user name: Movie_Profile_App

+## User Story:

+As a User, I'd like to create a profile with a login.
+As a User, once I've created a profile I have access to a movies API that will allow me to search, add and review movies.
+I would also like for the app, to give me suggestions as to what to watch based on previous tastes and inquiries.
+As I watch, my profile will be updated.
+So that I may keep record of movies watched and ones I'd like to watch in the future.

+## Acceptance Criteria:

+Given[how things begin]
+When[action taken]
+Then[outcome of action]

 ## Table of contents:
 * [Description](#description)
 * [Installation](#Installation)